Larry Cummins (bushranger): Later life

 Larry Cummins’ wife, Bridget, gave birth to her third child in March 1873, which she named John Francis.
 With her husband in Berrima Gaol, Bridget used her maiden name for the surname of her child and did not include father’s details on the birth registration.
 Family details record that Bridget Francis left the Abercrombie River district and travelled to Georgetown, on the Ethridge River in Far North Queensland.
 Georgetown was the location of a gold-rush in the early 1870s, resulting in a rapid increase in population in a short period of time.
-In December 1871 it was reported that Georgetown township had about 500 residents, “and this is increasing almost daily by fresh arrivals from the Gilbert, Ravenswood, and other gold fields further south, and other parts of the country”.
+In December 1871 it was reported that Georgetown township had about 500 residents, "and this is increasing almost daily by fresh arrivals from the Gilbert, Ravenswood, and other gold fields further south, and other parts of the country".
 By December 1873 the population of the Georgetown diggings was estimated at 800 to a thousand residents.
 It is feasible that Bridget Francis decided to travel to the Georgetown goldfields after the birth of her son in March 1873, most likely in company with the father of her child, in an attempt to make a fresh start.
 Bridget Francis died on 25 June 1876 at Georgetown.

 Lawrence Cummins had relocated to Victoria by about 1879 (possibly as early as 1876 when he was released from prison), where he used the assumed name 'James Long'.
 In March 1880 Cummins, using his adopted name, married Ellen Cole at ‘Wadelock’ station near Maffra, in the Gippsland region of eastern Victoria.
 The couple’s first child was born in 1882 at ‘Wadelock’.
 James and Ellen Long eventually had eleven children, of which nine survived to adulthood.
 The family remained at Maffra until the late 1880s, after which they lived near Wodonga, on the Murray River.
 Long worked as a drover and was often seen about Albury, and attended sheep, cattle and horse sales.
-He worked as a drover and made whips for a living.
+He also made and sold whips.

-In his later years James Long resided “near the railway line on the Wodonga Flats” (the river-flats between Wodonga township and the Murray River).
+In his later years James Long resided "near the railway line on the Wodonga Flats" (the river-flats between Wodonga township and the Murray River).
 James Long (previously the bushranger Larry Cummins) died on 18 October 1909, aged 66 years.
 The causes of his death were multiple, recorded as hepatitis, cirrhosis and Bright’s disease.
 He was buried in the Wodonga cemetery.